Marketing Automation Demo

 Step 6: Behind the scenes of marketing automation

 Let’s reveal something else that’s happening in the background as you click on these links.
 Your scores are being adjusted to reflect what products or services you’re interested in and how interested you are.
 You could be very interested in brand marketing but not at all interested in social media.
 By knowing this, we make sure our marketing automation keeps emails relevant and timely.

 Click on the picture of the golfer checking his score.
 Our automation will send you an email telling you what your scores are.
 On average, it takes 1 minute to arrive.
 We’d normally keep scores private but this is a demo!
 The email serves two purposes:

 - Yes, it tells you your scores.

 - It also shows that marketing automation does more than react to which pages you visit.
 It reacts to what you do on those pages e.g. actions like clicking on pictures.

-Marketing automation combines web, email and database activity
+Summary: Marketing automation combines web and email activity with stored data

-Let’s imagine we asked you for your job title but you didn’t give it.
-That wouldn’t matter if never looked at another web page and ignored our emails – you’re not interested in buying from us.
-We don’t want to hassle you.
-But if you visited lots of pages and clicked on email links, you probably like what you see.
-We want to know as much as we can about you.
+But if you did visit lots of pages and clicked on email links, you probably like what you see.
+We’d want to know as much as we can about you.
 By now, you probably trust us enough to tell us more.
 So it would be a good time to ask again.

 Our system has sent another email to anyone who didn’t enter a Job Title.
-It’s asking for more information about yourself.
+It’s asking for more information about you.
 It doesn’t say “give us information because we’re nosy”.
 It explains why more information means more relevant emails.
-We don’t send technical specifications to Financial Directors.
+After all, we don’t send technical specifications to Financial Directors.